 We stocked up on table wine at Vina Koper.
 You’ll see this brand in grocery stores throughout Slovenia, but we were pleasantly surprised to discover some of their higher end bottles in the tasting room.
 I tend to prefer Slovenian whites, but after a few tastes of Refošk I developed a new appreciation for the reds.
 I especially liked the hearty Rex Fuscus, which is a red wine that tastes great when slightly chilled.

 The Hapsburg royalty apparently liked the wines from this region so much that they built the coastal railroad mentioned above to import it.
-And there are certainly a lot of artisan vineyards in the area worth exploring.
+And there are certainly a lot of artisan vineyards in Slovenia worth exploring.
 But if it’s hearty table wine you’re after, just pull up to the wine pumps at Vina Koper and fill ‘er up!
 We were back “home” in Piran with a full carload of wine and groceries in time for dinner.

 Want more insider tips for planning your time in Slovenia?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post.
 Follow me on Trip Advisor @strangersblog.
 Pinning this post?
 Get more travel ideas from Strangers in the Living Room on Pinterest.